 Professor Richard Durbin FRS.
 The focus of the Durbin group is sequence-based analysis of genetic variation and genome evolution.
 Their computational research projects encompass a broad range of organisms, including ancient and modern human DNA samples, induced pluripotent stem cells and cichlid fishes.
+Richard can't get enough genome sequences so is leading the University's collaboration with the Darwin Tree of Life project, which is sequencing thousands of species from the British Isles.

-Dr Henrik Salje.
+Professor Henrik Salje.
 Henrik's research is on applied public health research, especially with regards to the spread of infectious pathogens.
 His work sits at the interface of mathematical modelling, genetics, population biology, big data, public health and field-based epidemiology.
 His group has recently published findings highlighting the age-specific mortality and immunity patterns of SARS-CoV-2.